MicrosoftDocs/mesh-docs/mesh/mesh-app/arr-content.md

 # Azure Remote Rendering (ARR) content

-[Azure Remote Rendering (ARR)](/azure/remote-rendering/) leverages the power of the Azure cloud to render high quality, interactive 3D content and streams it your devices in real time.
-With ARR, users can interact and collaborate with 3D content in amazing detail.
+[Azure Remote Rendering (ARR)](/azure/remote-rendering/) is powered by Azure cloud to render high quality and interactive 3D content, and streams it to your devices in real time.
+With ARR, you can interact and collaborate with 3D content in amazing detail.

 If you want to load new ARR objects into a space, you will need to enable the **ARR** option in **Experimental Features** by going through the following steps: